am97veb/courrency-converter-react/README.md

 ## ⚙ Technologies

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses technologies implemented in Java Script ECMAScript 6.
+In addition, tools such as:

+- useState, useEffect and custom hooks,
+- setTimeout and setInterval,
+- Promises to download data from the external API.

 Technologies used to style the app include:

-- BEM convention
+- BEM convention,
-- Normalize.css
+- Normalize.css,
-- Flexbox
+- Flexbox,
-- Styled Components
+- Styled Components,
-- ThemeProvider
+- ThemeProvider.

-Promises was used to download data from the external API.

 ## 🧾 Available Scripts